microsoft/aroworkshop/_entries/03-02 deployment.md

 ### Download YAML configuration

-Download the Kubernetes deployment object yamls from the following locations to your local drive in a directory of your choosing (just remember where you placed them for the next step).
+Download the Kubernetes deployment object yamls from the following locations to your Azure Cloud Shell, in a directory of your choosing (just remember where you placed them for the next step).

 {% collapsible %}